masoodrb/Tune-Challenge/README.md

 2. Run `php artisan test` to execute the tests.

 You should see the results of the tests in your terminal.

+## Challenge Task Points
+- Used Repository pattern to acheive persistence abstraction
+- Used Graphql for api design with sorting implemented